-This article provides a practical explanation of the 4C marketing model.
+This article provides a practical explanation of the 4c model of marketing mix.
 After reading, you’ll understand the basics of this powerful marketing tool.

 In today’s competitive and ever-changing business world, it makes sense to conduct sufficient market research into the wishes and needs of the consumer.
 The results are then used to set company objectives or determine product developments.
 If this is not done sufficiently, the organisation runs a risk when it comes to achieving success following the launch of a product or service.

-Robert Lauterborn introduced the 4C marketing model in 1990 after he declared the traditional 4Ps obsolete.
+Robert Lauterborn introduced the 4c model of marketing mix in 1990 after he declared the traditional 4Ps obsolete.
 However, the 4Ps and 4Cs can be considered as two sides of the same coin.
 One side shows the consumer’s – the buyer’s – perspective.
 The other demonstrates how the marketing mix should be coordinated from the perspective of the organisation – the seller.

 As manager or owner of an organisation, it is easy to see and consider things only from your own perspective.
 This is a major pitfall for many companies because they’ll likely have determined the marketing mix based on a product-oriented vision, such as the 4Ps marketing mix.
 It is the needs of the customer that have to be fulfilled by a service or product, however.
 It is therefore a good idea to view matters from their perspective.
 When taking this approach, it becomes easier to determine what customers exactly want and what they’re willing to pay.